Jkqx/Assignment2ID/README.md

 # Ecommerce Website                                                                 Made By:Julius Keong Qixiang & Chong Chern Shee Edison
-Trying to go for a minimal and sleek design.

-#Languages:
--HTML
--CSS
--Javascript
--ReactJs

-#Database:
+While coming up with ideas on making a website, we decided to go for an Ecommerce website theme.
+We will be designing a small Ecommerce website based for a start-up.

+# Languages:
+- HTML
+- CSS
+- Javascript

+# Database:
-Restful DB
+- Restful DB

-#Pages:
--Homepage
+# Pages:
+- Homepage
--User Page
+- User Page
--Admin Page
+- Admin Page

-Ideas:
+# Questions we ask:

 Product:  Clothing Apparel (Casual wear & Fashion)

-Basic Homepage of E-commerce site:
+# Basic Homepage of E-commerce site:

 What do users want to see in homepage?